riccardoscheda/AnomalousDiffusion/docs/fronts.md

 ## Fronts.py

-This library have tools to track the longest border inside an image and save them in a csv file.
+This library has tools to track the longest border inside an image and save them in a csv file.
 There are three main functions : `fronts`,`divide` and `fast_fronts`.
 The last one is more or less the union of the first two, because `fronts` only track one longest border, which can be divided in two by the function `divide`.
-`fast_fronts` instead return immediately two borders in two different dataframes.
+`fast_fronts` instead returns immediately two borders in two different dataframes.

-#### `fronts(im)`
+## `fronts(im)`

 Takes the longest border inside an image.
 The input image is modified by morphological transformation in order